rapid7/insightconnect-plugins/splunk/help.md

 ### Create Saved Search

-This action is used to creates a saved search.
+This action is used to create a saved search.

 #### Input